Irish nationality law: European integration

 As part of their 1973 enlargement, Ireland joined the European Communities (EC), a set of organisations that later developed into the European Union (EU).
-Irish citizens have since been able to work in other EC/EU countries under the freedom of movement for workers established by the 1957 Treaty of Rome and participated in their first European Parliament elections in 1979.
+Irish citizens have since been able to work in other EC/EU countries under the freedom of movement for workers established by the 1957 Treaty of Rome.
+They participated in their first European Parliament elections in 1979.

 With the creation of European Union citizenship by the 1992 Maastricht Treaty, free movement rights were extended to all nationals of EU member states regardless of their employment status.
 The scope of these rights was further expanded with the establishment of the European Economic Area (EEA) in 1994 to include any national of an EFTA member state other than Switzerland, which concluded a separate free movement agreement with the EU that came into force in 2002.
-Liechtenstein exceptionally maintains immigration controls on EEA/Swiss citizens despite its EEA membership due to its small geographic and population size.
+Despite its EEA membership, Liechtenstein exceptionally maintains immigration controls on EEA/Swiss citizens because of its small size and population.

 Following the United Kingdom's 2016 referendum in favour of leaving the EU, Irish citizenship applications from Britain (excluding Northern Ireland) increased substantially.
 While only 54 people from Britain naturalised as Irish citizens in 2015 before the referendum, this number had grown to 1,156 by 2021.
-Irish citizens (along with Cypriot and Maltese citizens) domiciled in the UK were able to vote in the 2016 referendum while all other non-British EU citizens were not.
-Despite the UK's withdrawal from the EU on 31 January 2020 and contrary to other EU nationals, Irish citizens continue to have free movement in the UK and Crown Dependencies.
+Irish citizens (along with Cypriot and Maltese citizens) domiciled in the UK were able to vote in the 2016 referendum while all other non-British EU citizens could not.
+Despite the UK's withdrawal from the EU on 31 January 2020, Irish citizens continue to have free movement in the UK and Crown Dependencies, unlike other EU nationals.